2019 Big Sky Conference women's soccer tournament

 The 2019 Big Sky Conference women's soccer tournament was the postseason women's soccer tournament for the Big Sky Conference held from November 6 to November 10, 2019.
 The five-match tournament took place at Jackson Stadium, home of the regular-season champions Montana Grizzlies.
 The six-team single-elimination tournament consisted of three rounds based on seeding from regular season conference play.
-The Montana Grizzlies were the defending champions and did not successfully defended their title, losing to the Northern Colorado Bears in the semifinals.
+The Montana Grizzlies were the defending champions and did not successfully defend their title, losing to the Northern Colorado Bears in the semifinals.
 Northern Colorado would go on to win the tournament, with a 1–0 win over Eastern Washington in the final.
 This was the second overall title for Northern Colorado, and the second title for coach Tim Barrera.